-In Illinois, you may file a wrongful death claim if you are the decedent’s surviving spouse or child.
-We understand how the law works and have helped many clients with their wrongful death cases.
+In Illinois, you may file a wrongful death lawsuit if you are the decedent’s surviving spouse or child.
+We understand how the law works, what to prove in a wrongful death lawsuit, and have helped many clients with their wrongful death cases.
+If your wrongful death case resulted from medical malpractice, be sure to look over the medical malpractice statute of limitations Illinois to avoid missing your filing date.

 There are two different categories of damages that the jury may award under a wrongful death claim.
 The first category covers the time from the occurrence of the initial injury until the decedent passed away.
 This can include damages for medical expenses, lost wages and burial expenses.